hvrt-vcs/hvrt/NOTES.md

     - With all this in mind, there is no real difference between a rename and a copy: if a file is copied AND renamed in the same commit, the system sees them equally.
       The system sees them both as derived copies.
-So a rename is really just a single copy combined with a delete in the same commit.
+So a rename is really just a single copy combined with the deletion of the source in the same commit.
-    - All of this makes it trivially fast and easy to ask about the full history of a file, even across renames/copies.
-In essence, blame/annotate works perfectly even across copies/renames.
+    - All of this makes it trivially fast and easy to ask about the full history of a file (e.g. blame/annotate), even across renames/copies.